Znojmo Catacombs: Uses of the cellars

 The catacombs were initially created to protect the inhabitants of the city against invading forces.
-In some places the passageways led under the fortifications and out of the city, allowing the hidden inhabitants to escape from the town to search for food in times of siege.
+In some places the passageways led under the fortifications and out of the city, allowing the hiding inhabitants to escape from the town to search for food in times of siege.

 The caverns were adequately ventilated by air shafts.
 Fireplaces in the cellars were connected to house chimneys.
 Smoke could be seen by enemies, emanating from seemingly empty houses, making the town resemble a ghost town.
 Znojmo's inhabitants could survive for a long time in the refuge due to its wells and a drainage system.

 If enemies happened to find an entrance to the cellars, they would have to deal with defensive measures, including slippery slides which would drop invaders into deep wells that could not be scaled without ladders, as well as trapdoors and narrow passageways.

 Later the cellars were used for storage, especially the storage of wine.

 The catacombs are now a tourist attraction, with a portion of the cellars open to the public April to October for a fee.